BetterHelp Online Therapy & Counseling Review & Ratings 2023

 BetterHelp makes it easy to sign up for virtual therapy services.
 All you have to do is fill out the online questionnaire for new patients, which includes questions about your age, gender identity, sexual orientation and mental health concerns.
 The questions regarding gender identity and sexual orientation are there to ensure you’re matched with an LGBTQ-friendly therapist if needed.

-Depending on the type of therapy you choose, BetterHelp charges $60 to $90 per week, which includes one therapy session and unlimited messaging.
+BetterHelp cost is based on location, preferences, and therapist availability which includes one therapy session and you can message your therapist anytime.
 BetterHelp doesn’t accept insurance, but if your health plan covers online therapy, you may be reimbursed for some or all of your expenses.

 BetterHelp Therapist Testimonials – Working With Clients